Polish belt-tightening risks squeezing growth

 However, this robust picture masks problems.
 For instance, receipts from value-added tax, a major source of government income, were 9 percent below the budget target, deputy finance minister Hanna Majszczyk said.

 There are ways of mitigating the shortfall.
-The central bank handed over a dividend - the profit it made on its operations - of 8.2 billion zlotys (1.6 billion pounds) to the government.
+The central bank handed over a dividend - the profit it made on its operations - of 8.2 billion zlotys ($2.6 billion) to the government.
 The Tusk government has also dipped into its own reserves.

 This has covered only part of the shortfall.
 Borrowing to bridge the gap is not an option as that could lead to the government missing its debt reduction targets, unsettling financial markets.